1. What is the Critical Infrastructure Program?

 11. How will the proposed cargo laydown area in the North Zone impact community access and use of the boat ramp?

-As part of the concept design plans, the Project Team is considering options to maintain and improve access to and upgrade of the adjacent boat ramp.
-The team is also exploring opportunities to enable use of the cargo laydown area by the community and visitors, for a range of purposes, when it is not being used for vessel loading and unloading.
-We welcome your feedback on these proposed initiatives.
+As part of the final draft master plan design plans, the Project Team is maintaining and improving access to and considering options to upgrade the adjacent boat ramp.
+The cargo laydown area can be used by the community and visitors, for a range of purposes, when it is not being used for vessel loading and unloading.

 12. Who can bid for construction, operation and maintenance of the new vessel?

 The tender for operation and maintenance of the new marine vessel and service has involved an open market Expression of Interest (EOI) process.
 The EOI process was advertised via the NSW eTendering website in July 2024.
 The EOI for New Marine Vessel (Package 1) and Marine Freight Operations (Package 2) has now concluded.
 Applicants to both packages have been notified of the outcome of the EOI process.
-Work on the Request for Tender (RFT) for the New Marine Vessel (Package 1) is currently underway.
-The RFT for the Marine Freight Operator (Package 2) will commence in 2026.
+The Request for Tender (RFT) for the New Marine Vessel (Package 1) is in progress with tender close on 1 August 2025.
+The RFT for the Marine Freight Operator (Package 2) will commence in late 2025.

 Waste Management Facility